sonobi-ucf-hackathon/social_blog_dataset/README.md

 profile_data
 --------------

 profile_data.txt: each row represents profile attributes of a blogger.
-Attributes are separated by '|'
+Attributes are separated by '|'.
+Missing values are represented by nan.

 Example row: 26810|MrORobert|Public|1996-03-13|Male|nan|In A Relationship|2014-10-22|nan|nan|68|4|0|4|0|2|0|1|170|791 days ago